 See also specific services for additional coverage by the plan.

-Prior authorization from the plan may be required for services provided by a network provider at certified ambulatory surgical centers, outpatient surgery, and some pain management centers.
+Prior authorization from the plan is not required for services provided by a network provider, except for certified ambulatory surgical centers, outpatient surgery and some pain management centers.

 Podiatry services